 Short-term Care: Rehospitalizations

-This indicates the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+This indicates the number of rehospitalizations per thousand days of short-term patient care.
 There is generally a correlation between avoiding hospitalizations and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits